budmaash/Web-App/README.md

 ## Features

-- ✅ Enter answers for each question using a simple multiple-choice or numeric-entry web form
+- ✅ Start by selecting the test and student, then enter answers using a multiple-choice or numeric-entry web form
 - 🎯 Handle grid-in questions with alternate numeric answers (e.g. `5;5.0`)
 - 📊 Instant score report with estimated scaled SAT Math score
 - 🗂️ Category breakdown that mirrors the categories defined in your spreadsheet